aws-neuron/aws-neuron-sdk/docs/tutorial-advanced-neuron-rtd-configs.md

 ```

 neuron-rtd can manage one or more devices.
 Select contigous Inferentia devices to be managed by a single neuron-rtd.
-In this

-### Create configuration file for each instance
+### Create a configuration file for each instance
-Create a configuration file for each Neuron-rtd you wish to launch, with the  1 or more  Inferentia chips desired to be mapped to that Neuron-rtd instance, and the listening port for it.
+Create a configuration file for each Neuron-rtd you wish to launch, with one or more Inferentia chips desired to be mapped to that Neuron-rtd instance, and the listening port for it.

 ```bash
 sudo tee /opt/aws/neuron/bin/nrtd0.json > /dev/null << EOF